MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-time-entry.md

   - D365FS
 ---

-# Integrated technician time tracking

-However, organizations that only use one of these products will not be required to install Project Service Automation simply to capture time entries within Field Service.
-Field Service will support:

-- automatic time capture for work orders based on booking timestamps
-- manual time capture
+# Time entries for Field Service

+Tme entry capabilities help field service organizations better track technician time during work orders and other scenarios.

+Time entries canb e created

+- automatically during the work roder process
-- time off
+- automatically for time off requests

-Further, this feature makes it simple to configure a solution to create time actuals that capture costs from approved time entries, enabling organizations to drive more accurate accounting practices and profit-loss calculations."
+- manually for custom business processes

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/work-order-time-entry.png)

-- charging scenarios
+This feature is valuable because

 - reporting
 - utilization
+- charging scenarios

+Further, this feature makes it simple to configure a solution to create time actuals that capture costs from approved time entries, enabling organizations to drive more accurate accounting practices and profit-loss calculations."

  Field Service time entry aligns with Dynamics 365 Project Service Automation to capture time entries into the same entity that Project Service Automation has always used for consistent capture, regardless of whether your organization uses Field Service, Project Service Automation, or both.

 ## Prerequisites

+Public preview

 > [!Note]
 >